suratkiade/risalah-saloqum/volumes/T4-methodology/ID/release/abstract.md

 formula_lock:
   formula: "T_v⇒A^+"
   id: "Kebenaran mengikat peradaban hanya bila ia terbukti dan terjelma dalam Akhlak."
-  en: "Truth binds civilisation only insofar as it is proven and embodied in Akhlaq."
+  en: "Truth binds civilisation only insofar as it is proven and embodied in Akhlak."

 keywords:
   - "The Cohesive Tetrad"